-When using FLASHBACK DATABASE with a target time at which a NOLOGGING operation was in progress, block corruption is likely in the database objects and datafiles affected by the NOLOGGING operation.
+When using FLASHBACK DATABASE with a target time at which a NOLOGGING operation was in progress, block corruption is likely in the database objects and data files affected by the NOLOGGING operation.
 For example, assume that you do a direct-path INSERT operation in NOLOGGING mode and that the operation runs from 9:00 to 9:15 on April 3.
-If you later use Flashback Database to return to 09:07 on this date, then the objects and datafiles updated by the direct-path INSERT may be left with block corruption after Flashback Database completes.
+If you later use Flashback Database to return to 09:07 on this date, then the objects and data files updated by the direct-path INSERT may be left with block corruption after Flashback Database completes.

 If possible, avoid using FLASHBACK DATABASE with a target time or SCN that coincides with a NOLOGGING operation.
-Also, perform a full or incremental backup of the affected datafiles immediately after any NOLOGGING operation to ensure recoverability to points in time after the operation.
+Also, perform a full or incremental backup of the affected data files immediately after any NOLOGGING operation to ensure recoverability to points in time after the operation.
 If you expect to use FLASHBACK DATABASE to return to a point in time during an operation such as a direct-path INSERT, then consider performing the operation in LOGGING mode.

-See Also: The discussion of logging\clause in Oracle Database SQL Language Reference for more information about operations that support NOLOGGING mode
+See Also: The discussion of logging_clause in Oracle Database SQL Language Reference for more information about operations that support NOLOGGING mode

-Effect of Datafile Status Changes on Flashback Database
+Effect of Data File Status Changes on Flashback Database

 The FLASHBACK DATABASE command does not start modifying the database until it has made sure that it has all the files and resources that it needs.
-A Flashback Database operation should never fail due to missing datafiles, redo log files, or flashback logs.
+A Flashback Database operation should never fail due to missing data files, redo log files, or flashback logs.

-If a datafile has changed status between the current SCN and the target SCN of the flashback, then the FLASHBACK DATABASE command behaves differently depending on the nature of the status change.
-Refer to Table 2-7 for details.
+If a data file has changed status between the current SCN and the target SCN of the flashback, then the FLASHBACK DATABASE command behaves differently depending on the nature of the status change.
+Refer to Table 2-8 for details.

-Table 2-7 How FLASHBACK DATABASE Responds to Datafile Status Changes
+Table 2-8 How FLASHBACK DATABASE Responds to Data File Status Changes

-If this datafile operation occurred during the flashback window Then the FLASHBACK DATABASE command Added Removes the datafile record from the control file.
-Dropped Adds the datafile to the control file, but marks it as offline and does not flash it back.
-You can then restore and recover the datafile to the same time or SCN.
+If this data file operation occurred during the flashback window Then the FLASHBACK DATABASE command Added Removes the data file record from the control file.
+Dropped Adds the data file to the control file, but marks it as offline and does not flash it back.
+You can then restore and recover the data file to the same time or SCN.
 Renamed Ignores the renaming.
-The datafile retains its current name.
+The data file retains its current name.
 Resized May fail.
-You can take the datafile offline and then rerun the FLASHBACK DATABASE command.
-The datafile will not be flashed back.
-You can then restore and recover the datafile to the same time or SCN.
+You can take the data file offline and then rerun the FLASHBACK DATABASE command.
+The data file is not flashed back.
+You can then restore and recover the data file to the same time or SCN.
 Taken offline Ignores the operation.
-The datafile retains its current online status.
+The data file retains its current online status.
 Brought online Ignores the operation.
-The datafile retains its current offline status.
+The data file retains its current offline status.

-Table 2-7 (Cont.)
-How FLASHBACK DATABASE Responds to Datafile Status Changes
+Table 2-8 (Cont.)
+How FLASHBACK DATABASE Responds to Data File Status Changes

-If this datafile operation occurred during the flashback window Then the FLASHBACK DATABASE command Made read-only or read/write Changes the status of the datafile in the control file.
+If this data file operation occurred during the flashback window Then the FLASHBACK DATABASE command Made read-only or read/write Changes the status of the data file in the control file.